Backlight photography tips for magical photos

 Processing tips for backlit photos

-This of course depends entirely on your style and the look you want to achieve.
+How you edit backlit images of course depends entirely on your style and the look you want to achieve.
 Nevertheless, here are a few pointers that you might find handy for processing photos in Lightroom.

 1. Contrast

 When photographing into the light your images will have less contrast, so you need to increase the contrast in post production.
+You can do this with the contrast slider in the basic panel or with the tone curve.

 2. Blacks